Going Beyond Compliance: Why the ECB’s Latest Ask Demands a New Approach to Intraday Liquidity

 By Jeremie Feuillette (Managing Director, Global Head of Liquidity Optimisation Solutions)

-On March 18th 2025, the European Central Bank (ECB) released new insights regarding liquidity management, sending a clear signal to the market: In a landscape defined by volatility and speed, static defenses are no longer sufficient.
-While regulatory expectations are explicitly defined, the path to meeting them is less clear for many institutions.
+On March 18th, 2025, the European Central Bank (ECB) released new insights regarding liquidity management, sending a clear signal to the market: In a landscape defined by volatility and speed, static defenses are no longer sufficient.
+While regulatory expectations are explicitly defined, the path to meeting them across complex payment systems is less clear for many institutions.

 The Move from Static to Dynamic Oversight

 To align with the ECB’s evolving stance, the industry must shift towards “intelligent resequencing.”
-Rather than simply halting payments when liquidity is tight, advanced systems can now dynamically reorder payment queues.
-This ensures that time-critical obligations are prioritized automatically, preventing gridlock while optimizing settlement costs.
-This approach transforms liquidity management from a passive compliance exercise into an active tool for resilience.
+Rather than simply halting payments when liquidity is tight, advanced systems powered by financial network analytics can now dynamically reorder payment queues.

-Furthermore, resilience requires testing.
+Resilience requires rigorous testing.
 Traditional stress tests are often scheduled, static exercises.
 However, market shocks do not adhere to a schedule.
 True resilience requires the ability to run intraday simulations and ad hoc stress tests in real-time, allowing treasury teams to model the impact of a sudden liquidity crunch before it happens.

 This is where the conversation shifts from regulatory necessity to strategic advantage.
 FNA’s Intelligent Liquidity Optimization (ILO) platform is designed specifically to help bridge the gap between legacy systems and the dynamic demands of the ECB.

-Leveraging network analysis and simulation, ILO moves beyond simple reporting, integrating data across the bank’s fragmented architecture to provide a single, holistic view of global liquidity.
-It replaces the blunt tool of throttling with algorithmic resequencing, ensuring that payments flow efficiently, even under stress.
+Leveraging network analysis and simulation, ILO moves beyond simple reporting.
+It integrates data across the bank’s fragmented architecture to provide a single, holistic view of global liquidity.
+It replaces the blunt tool of throttling with algorithmic resequencing, ensuring that payments flow efficiently, even under severe market stress.

 The full ECB blog can be read here.